piratesss/manchester-united-tierlist/README.md

 ## Contributing to manchester-united-tierlist

-If you feel the info does not match or needs updating please feel free to update the JSON values and create a pull request or add new entries if necessary.
+-   If you feel the info does not match or needs updating please feel free to update the JSON values and create a pull request or add new entries if necessary following the JSON strucure above.

+*   If you are adding images please add it in the public folder, import it in the public/index.ts and then based on the image being a club or country use it in app/utils.